LucasCreates/RPG-Battle/README.md

 # RPG-Battle
-A simple RPG browser battle game.
+A simple RPG browser battle game. (work in progress)